animalcarpet/mydlm/README.md

 either ROW or MIXED.
 Install the pacage on the master and the schema, procedures and evevents will replicate to the slaves.
 The events will be naturally set to 'SLAVESIDE DISABLED' so the events will only run on the master.
-Note, you cannot use mydlm with STATEMENT based replication and you will get an error when you try to import the procedures because some of them are non-deterministic because of the use of time and date functions.
+Note, you cannot use mydlm with STATEMENT based replication as you will get an error when you try to import the procedures because some of them are non-deterministic because of the use of time and date functions.